ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 	--Refer to titles_count.csv in Data folder.
 	SELECT * FROM titles_count;

-##--List of employees who are ready for Mentorship
+### List of employees who are ready for Mentorship
 	SELECT
 	e.emp_no,
 	e.first_name,